GesaJo/Gender-Bias-Visualization/README.md

 This gender-vector is then used to calculate a score (the dotproduct of a given word and the gender-vector) to indicate if there is a bias and how strong it is.

+This project has been developed as final project @Spiced Bootcamp.

+## To use locally:
+- get data and store in directory app/data:
+  - download from this repo: gendered_words.txt
+  - download GoogleNews-vectors-negative300.bin.gz from https://code.google.com/archive/p/word2vec/
+  - download glove.6B.zip at https://nlp.stanford.edu/projects/glove/ and unzip.

+- to create the gloVe-dictionary: download file app/make_dictionary.py  from this repo, save in localfolder: app/ and run with: `python make_dictionary.py` (You need pickle and numpy to run the file).
+The dictionary should appear in app/data.

+- download run_server.sh to app/, cd into app/ and run: `source run_server.sh`

+- open the specified address (should be: http://0.0.0.0:5000/) in your browser and the website should appear (although it might take a minute.)

+## To Do:
+-  ~~add more documentation~~
+- ~~dockerize~~
+- host
+- tests
+- new feature: bias in whole dataset and most biased words

 ## Sources and further reading:

 Bolukbasi, T./ Chang, K.-W. / Zou, J./ Saligrama, V./ Kalai, A.: Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings (2016).